Soukarya Ghosal: 2016–2018

 In 2016, he adapted the story of Taranath Tantrik by Bibhutibhushan Bandyopadhyay to rewrite for a television series for Colors Bangla.
-That year, he worked as the second unit director in Srijit Mukherji's Zulfiqar, produced by Shree Venkatesh Films.

 Inspired by the literary world of Leela Majumdar in 2017, his film production company Indigenous produced Rainbow Jelly, a food fantasy in Bengali starring Mahabrata Basu, Anumegha Banerjee, Kaushik Sen, Sreelekha Mitra, Shantilal Mukherjee etc..
 The film was based on an autistic orphan child who could control the human mind by cooking food with several tastes.
 The film depicted the gradual changes in the villain's mind and his seven different reactions as he encountered different kinds of tastes: sweet, sour, salty, spicy, pungent, astringent and bitter.
 Rainbow Jelly film got released in West Bengal on 25 May 2018 & got premiered in London & Bahrain.
 The film received Hiralal Sen award for best Bengali film of 2018 from FFSI (Federation of Film Societies of India).
 Ghosal received the Most Promising Director Award from West Bengal Film Journalists' Association Awards, for Rainbow Jelly.

 In November 2018 Ghosal made emotional thriller Rawkto Rawhoshyo produced by Surinder Films starred Koel Mallick, Lily Chakravarty, Chandan Roy Sanyal, Rwitobroto Mukherjee, Shantilal Mukherjee, Basabdatta Chatterjee etc.

 2019–present

 In August 2019 he made his fifth feature film Bhootpori a horror fantasy.
 This is a biography of a ghost who came into existence after the death of a Bengali widow in the eve of the Independence Day of India.
 The film starred Jaya Ahsan, Ritwick Chakraborty, Sudipta Chakraborty, Shantilal Mukherjee, Bishantak Mukherjee etc.

 Rawkto Rawhoshyo was released in theatres on 21 October 2020 during Durga Puja.
 The film was initially scheduled to release on 10 April 2020, but was postponed due to the COVID-19 pandemic.
 Bhootpori was released on 9 February 2024 in West Bengal and was screened at the International Film Festival of India, Goa on 25 November 2024.
+His film Pokkhirajer Dim theatrically released on 13 June 2025 and was an official selection for Indian Panorama at the 56th International Film Festival of India in Goa 2025.
+Ghosal's latest film OCD (film) had its world premiere in the Indian Language Competition section at the 28th Kolkata International Film Festival in 2022 and theatrically released on 6 February 2026.